rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_images.md

     3. **Zoom Controls** These controls allow you to zoom in, zoom out, and view the image in the original size.
 [38%, 15%, nw]
     4. **Marquee** This control gives you the current position of the selection area, as well as the ability to set a specific location.
 [38%, 30%, nw]
     5. **Width and Height** This option allows you to set a specific width and height for the selection area.
 This option is disabled on administrative slices.
 Once applied, the selected area is cropped to become the new or edited slice.
 [38%, 41%, nw]
     6. **Size** The size settings allow you to do a simple resize of the image.
 You can adjust these settings even when there is a lock icon over the numbers, but changes will only be completed upon hitting the **Apply** button.
-This isn't an option on administrative slices.
+This is not an option on administrative slices.
 [38%, 53%, nw]
     7. **Revert and Apply** These buttons allow you to revert all settings to the original image, or apply any changes made.
 You still need to hit **Save** **(10)** before closing the slice to save all changes, though.
 [38%, 62%, nw]
     8. **Title, Slug, Link, Caption, and Tags** These options allow you to change the title, slug, link (where clicking the image takes the visitor), caption, and the slice's tags independently of defaults set in the Image Editor.
 [9%, 16%, sw]
     9. **Thumbnail** This option sets the thumbnail size for the slice as it would appear in any gallery displays that require a thumbnail.
 Additionally, these settings are used on the administrative end to display the slice in the Image Editor.
 [12%, 65%, se]